Want to know the 5 ways to preach like a Pharisee? Read on.

 His opinion about a cultural issue caused many to question his credibility.
 Thankfully, he had such a high respect for the authority of Scripture that he changed course, publicly and with apology.
 Besides, you’re probably wrong more than you think you are.

-Promote Moralism Over Grace-based Living
+Preach Like a Pharisee by Promoting Moralism Over Grace-based Living

 Your role is to present biblical truth, allowing the Holy Spirit to transform the lives of your hearers with the power of God’s revelation.
 Your role is not to make people behave.
 Repentance has to do with changing the mind and belief system so that behaviors follow, but when we promote better behavior, we put the cart before the horse and fail to exalt the grace that enables us to live differently.

-Make People Feel Guilty Enough to Make Short-term Commitments
+Preach Like a Pharisee by Making People Feel Guilty Enough to Make Short-term Commitments

 Guilt is a terrible motivator.
 Yes, we sinners must come to grips with our sin by means of the conviction of the Holy Spirit, but it is the Holy Spirit’s job to bring that conviction.
 I can get people to give more money, sign up to serve in a ministry, or go share the gospel by making them feel guilty about not giving or doing enough.
 Or I can empower them to give, serve and share by inspiring them with hope.